Kokonga - Dasiybank Car Park 4km

-- The Trail runs adjacent to State Highway 87 with the impressive Kakanui Mountains to the east.
+- From Kokonga the Trail runs adjacent to State Highway 87.
+Take time to admire the impressive Kakanui Mountains to the east.

-- The Daisy Bank car park is an ideal place to meet support vehicles, as it is clearly signposted on State Highway 87 and the Rail Trail itself.
+- The Daisybank car park is another convenient place to meet up with support vehicles.
+It is clearly signposted on State Highway 87 and on the Rail Trail itself.

 Daisy Bank Car Park - Tiroiti 4 km

 - You are now entering the dramatic terrain of the Upper Taieri Gorge.
-The many cuts and fills making the trail easy for cyclists today show just how difficult it was to construct the Otago Central Railway back in the day of the pick, shovel and wheelbarrow when the railway line was constructed.
+The many cuts and fills that make the trail easy for cyclists today show just how difficult it was to construct the Otago Central Railway back in the days of the pick, shovel and wheelbarrow.

-- A remaining feature of the railway’s early days is the Red Dwarf Gangers Shed with a window to poke you head out of the shed’s little window is a fun photo opportunity.
+- A remaining feature of the railway’s early days is the Red Dwarf Gangers Shed.
+Poking your head out of the shed’s little window is a fun photo opportunity.

-- Daisy Bank Campsite is an excellent location to pitch a tent and enjoy the wilderness.
-No open fires permitted during the closed season.
-The area has a basic toilet without running water.
+- Not far from here is the Daisybank Freedom Camping site.
+No open fires are permitted during the closed season.
+No running water but there is a DOC toilet.
 Contact DOC for more information.
-It is recommended that you hop off your bike and walk through the pines to the banks of the river at the camping area.
+It is recommended hopping off your bike to walk through the pines to the banks of the river at the camping area.
 Depending on the time of year, take a refreshing plunge in the Taieri.

 Tiroiti - Hyde 6.5 km

-- An alternative route for horseback riders is signposted on both ends approaching the bridge.
+- An alternative route for horseback riders is signposted on both ends of the viaduct.

-- After the Prices Creek (Hyde) Tunnel, a gentle gradient takes you to the township of Hyde where there is a public car park and information kiosk.
+- After the Prices Creek (Hyde) Tunnel, a gentle gradient takes you to the township of Hyde where there is a public car park, information kiosk and food and refreshment.

 Daisy Bank Campsite